Chapter 1 : Missing the Train

 Victoire wondered briefly why he was taking their teasing at all seriously, but put it out of her mind.
 Teddy could be a bit odd sometimes.
-Not that she didn’t love him - she did – but sometimes, he could be a bit odd, especially lately.
+Not that she didn’t love him - she did – but sometimes, he really could be a bit odd.

 Teddy looked away from her and asked, “So how were you planning to get to school?”

 Victoire and Fred exchanged glances.
-“Well, we’re kind of broke,” she said.
+“Well, we’re kind of poor,” she said.

 “And by kind of, she means very,” Fred added.
 “We’ve got nineteen sickles between us.”